Chwunny/module-7-project/notes.md

 Read over the results, and write a paragraph that explains the pattern you see.
 How does each function “scale”?
 Which of the two functions scales better?
 How can you tell?

 The second function obviously scaled better because the largest array is completed roughly ~ 456 times faster.
-The insert function has a time complexity of O(n) or linear, while the append function has a time complexity of O(1) or constant.
+The insert function has a time complexity of O(n^2) or quadratic, while the append function has a time complexity of O(n) or Linear.
 This is beacause the insert function uses .unshift() while the append function uses .push()